Apostolic Vicariate of Arabia: History

 The territory was originally part of the Vicariate Apostolic of the Gallas, but it was separated into an apostolic prefecture by Pope Pius IX on 21 January 1875.
 On 25 April 1888, Pope Leo XIII made the Apostolic Vicariate of Aden, located in Yemen.
 On the 28 June 1889, the name was changed to the Apostolic Vicariate of Arabia, responsible for the countries of the Arabian Peninsula and surrounding region: Bahrain, Oman, Saudi Arabia, Qatar, United Arab Emirates, Somalia and Yemen.
-The Vicariate was entrusted to the Capuchin Franciscans of Lyons, France until 1916.
+The Vicariate was entrusted to the Capuchin Franciscans of Lyon, France until 1916.
 In 1915, The Congregation for the Propagation of Faith was looking to establish a capuchin province in the Arabian Peninsula which could bring back stability to the mission in the region, and in 1916 the Vicariate was entrusted to the Capuchins of the Tuscan Province in Florence, Italy.

 For many years, Capuchins and other priest had come but could not cope with the harsh reality of the Arabian Peninsula and left after a short stay, most of the missionaries came from neighboring provinces like Agra in The British Raj (India) where the Tuscan Province had a flourishing mission, most of the Apostolic Vicars came from India.
-The missionaries who had come from India were ready to fulfil the need of the populous.
+The missionaries who had come from India were ready to fulfil the need of the populace.

 Friars invited other priest, nuns and religious congregations to assist with the mission in Arabia, they completely reorganized and expanded the schools which was much appreciated by the local population.
 Msgr.
 Evangelista Latino Enrico Vanni, OFM Cap. and Msgr.
 Pacifico Tiziano Micheloni, OFM Cap. concentrated their efforts on Aden and the Somali coast.
 Msgr.
-Giovanni Tirinnanzi, OFM Cap. made a historic step by visiting Bahrain in 1939 when he heard of the presence of Catholics on the island nation, In an audience with the ruler H.H.
+Giovanni Battista Tirinanzi, OFM Cap. made a historic step by visiting Bahrain in 1939 when he heard of the presence of Catholics on the island nation, In an audience with the ruler H.H.
 Hamad ibn Isa Al Khalifa; the catholic church was granted a plot of land to build a church and Sacred Heart Church, the first church in the Persian Gulf region was built and blessed on 8 March 1940.